Ruan625Br/FileManagerSphere/README.md

 </a>
 </a>
 <details>
-<summary>Veja o status da tradução para todos os idiomas.</summary>
+<summary>See the translation status for all languages.</summary>

 [![Translation status](https://hosted.weblate.org/widgets/filemanagersphere/-/translations/multi-auto.svg)](https://hosted.weblate.org/engage/filemanagersphere/)

 </details>
 </div>

-## Contribuição
+## Contribution

-Contribuições são bem-vindas!
-Se você quiser melhorar o FileManagerSphere, sinta-se à vontade para enviar um pull request.
-Certifique-se de discutir suas ideias primeiro, abrindo uma issue.
+Contributions are welcome!
+If you would like to improve FileManagerSphere, feel free to submit a pull request.
+Make sure to discuss your ideas first by opening an issue.

-## Autores
+## Authors

 - [@Ruan625Br](https://www.github.com/Ruan625Br)